 If I don’t need to be humble, I’d love to work with Kate Bush.
 She’s one of the most complete artists of all time.

-Your fourth album, The Sailor Not the Sea, out in 2004, featured Jah Wobble playing bass: what was it like to work with Jah?
-During an interview I carried out with him, he told me that he cannot “just help that all of his friends were born in April”.
+Your fourth album, The Sailor Not the Sea, out in 2004, featured Jah Wobble playing bass: what was it like to work with him?
+I interviewed Jah, and he told me that he cannot “just help that all of his friends were born in April”.

 You were also born in April.